✨ Sign Up for our People People Newsletter

 One day, his girlfriend accepted a grad school offer in Seattle.
 All of a sudden she was across the country and his current placement in Omaha became an obstacle to living the life he wanted at that point in time.*

 Sometimes our established set priorities in the workplace change dramatically with a single event.
 These experiences that shift what we care about are moments of change.
+Consider the following:

 • An employee’s father back in Minnesota is diagnosed with cancer.
 While working in New York was a big plus before, it suddenly becomes an issue as they feel the intense need to be closer to their parents.